 After weeks of watching your baby drool and fuss, you finally spot that first little tooth bud popping up through the gums.
 Over the next couple of years, your baby's gummy smile will gradually be replaced by two rows of baby teeth.

 Baby teeth may be small, but they're important.
 They act as placeholders for adult teeth.
-Without a healthy set of baby teeth, your child will have trouble chewing and speaking clearly.
+Without a healthy set of baby teeth, your child will have trouble chewing, smiling, and speaking clearly.
 That's why caring for baby teeth and keeping them decay-free is so important.
 By starting early, your baby gets used to the daily routine.

 - Get a soft, moistened washcloth or piece of gauze.